internal-page-background-header

 CA - Competent Authority

-Each member state in the European Economic Area has appointed a competent authority to perform certain functions required by Directive (2001/20/EC).
-The MHRA is the UK’s licensing authority and is the competent authority in the UK.
+Each member state in the European Economic Area appoints a competent authority to perform certain functions required by Directive (2001/20/EC).
+Following Brexit, the MHRA remains the UK’s licensing authority for pharma and medical devices - and is the competent authority for the UK.

 CA - Conformity Assessment